 - For implementation, consider if you have a supporting org.

-- Fund Steward - This is a community foundation employee that will shepherd the fund.
+Fund Steward - This is a community foundation employee and system user that will shepherd the fund.

 - This can be shown on the Fund Advisor Portal.